 Tidal ETF Services LLC ("Tidal"), a Tidal Financial Group company and an affiliate of the Adviser, serves as the Fund's administrator and, in that capacity, performs various administrative and management services for the Fund.
 Tidal coordinates the payment of Fund-related expenses and manages the Trust's relationships with its various service providers.
+As compensation for the services it provides, Tidal receives a fee based on the Fund's average daily net assets, subject to a minimum annual fee.
+Tidal also is entitled to certain out-of-pocket expenses for the services mentioned above.

-U.S. Bancorp Fund Services, LLC, doing business as U.S. Bank Global Fund Services ("Fund Services"), serves as the Fund's subadministrator, fund accountant and transfer agent.
+U.S. Bancorp Fund Services, LLC, doing business as U.S. Bank Global Fund Services ("Fund Services"), serves as the Fund's sub-administrator, fund accountant and transfer agent.
 In those capacities, Fund Services performs various administrative and accounting services for the Fund.
 Fund Services prepares various federal and state regulatory filings, reports and returns for the Fund, including regulatory compliance monitoring and financial reporting; prepares reports and materials to be supplied to the Board; and monitors the activities of the Fund's custodian.
 U.S. Bank N.A. (the "Custodian"), an affiliate of Fund Services, serves as the Fund's custodian.